progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Be warned: this technique is destructive to your commit history.
 It rewrites every commit object downstream from the earliest tree you have to modify to remove a large file reference.
 If you do this immediately after an import, before anyone has started to base work on the commit, you’re fine — otherwise, you have to notify all contributors that they must rebase their work onto your new commits.-->

-Sei dir allerdings bewußt, dass diese Technik die Commit Historie zerstört.
+Sei Dir allerdings bewußt, dass diese Technik die Commit Historie zerstört.
 Sie schreibt angefangen beim ursprünglichen Tree jedes einzelne Commit Objekt neu, um die jeweilige, große Datei zu entfernen.
 Wenn Du das direkt nach einem Import tust, d.h. bevor jemand angefangen hat, auf der Basis eines Commits zu arbeiten, ist das in Ordnung – andernfalls müssen alle Mitarbeiter ihre Arbeit auf Deinen Commit rebasen.

 <!--To demonstrate, you’ll add a large file into your test repository, remove it in the next commit, find it, and remove it permanently from the repository.
 First, add a large object to your history:-->